 Apple implements an underlying security model to protect both user data and your app from being modified and distributed without your knowledge.
 Hence, your app is code signed and provisioned to use only the app services that you specify.
 When you add capabilities to your app using Xcode, Xcode automatically configures your project to use them.
 Xcode edits the entitlements and information property list files for you and adds technology-specific frameworks as needed.
 For entitlements to take effect, Xcode creates code signing and provisioning assets for your team and sets your code signing build settings for you.
 Xcode creates a wildcard App ID and explicit App ID, if needed, to enable the app services you choose.
-Some app services—such as Game Center and In-App Purchase—require additional setup in Member Center and iTunes Connect.
+Some app services—such as Game Center and In-App Purchase—require additional setup in your developer account and iTunes Connect.
+Push notifications require additional setup in your developer account.

 An entitlement is a single right granted to a particular app, tool, or other executable that gives it additional permissions above and beyond what it would ordinarily have.
 The term entitlement is most commonly used in the context of a sandbox, and to a lesser degree for an App ID.
 Regardless of the location, an entitlement is a piece of configuration information included in your app’s code signature—telling the system to allow your app to access certain resources or perform certain operations.
 In effect, an entitlement extends the sandbox and capabilities of your app to allow a particular operation to occur.

-By enabling app services in Xcode, you set some entitlements in the Xcode project and for an App ID in Member Center.
+By enabling app services in Xcode, you set some entitlements in the Xcode project and for an App ID in your developer account.
 The app services enabled for an App ID serve as a whitelist of the services one or more apps may use.
 Some app services are enabled by default for an explicit App ID that exactly matches the bundle ID.
 The Xcode project configuration specifies which services the app actually uses.

 Before You Begin